 What is lycra

-Lycra fabric belongs to the family of knit fabrics like jersey.
-It has the particularity of being very stretchy to fit closely to the body.
-It follows movements which is why it is most often used for swimwear but also leotards, dance bodysuits, yoga pants, leggings... originally lycra was designed to meet the needs of sportswear.
+Lycra fabric belongs to the knit fabric family like jersey.
+It is particularly stretchable to fit closely to the body.
+It follows the body's movements, which is why it is most often used for swimwear but also for leotards, dance bodysuits, yoga pants, leggings... originally, lycra was designed to meet the needs of sportswear.

-Lycra is most often made of synthetic materials (polyester, nylon, polyamide...) and always contains a certain percentage of elastane (spandex); this is the material that allows its stretchability.
+Lycra is most often made from synthetic materials (polyester, nylon, polyamide...) and always contains a certain percentage of elastane (spandex); this is the material that provides its stretchability.

-For example, the Lise Tailor lycra selected in the shop is composed of 78% recycled polyester and 22% elastane.
+For example, the Lise Tailor lycra selected in the shop is made of 78% recycled polyester and 22% elastane.

 Note that the word lycra is a brand name that categorizes a fabric made from elastane fibers.